OwaisImam/backend-initial-technical-assessment/README.md

     _Please add notes around your decisions into `COMMENTS.md`_

-5.  **Send an report email to the submitter**
+5.  **Generate an hourly report**

-    When an entry is submitted, we want to generate a report of all the entries and send this to the submitter.
+    Every hour we want to we want to generate a report of all the entries that have been created.

     We are going to pretend that the report takes 60 seconds to generate and sometimes times out, but we want to ensure that the report always gets generated.